projectacrn/acrn-hypervisor/doc/tutorials/enable_laag_secure_boot.rst

 For formal case, key generation and management can be referenced by:
 `Ubuntu-KeyGeneration`_ or `Windows-secure-boot-key-creation-and-management-guidance`_.

-For testing, the keys can be created on the KBL NUC by below commands:
+For testing, the keys can be created on the KBL NUC with these commands:

 .. code-block:: none